-Branson musician pleads guilty to creating fake charity
+Missouri musician pleads guilty to creating fake charity

 Prosecutors said Garrett instead used the money collected to eat out, pay off credit cards and pay rent and taxes.

-Garrett faces up to 20 years in prison when he’s sentenced at a later date.
+Garrett faces up to 20 years in prison when he’s sentenced.

 Sign up for Daily Newsletters